Answers to the Index questions automatically justify to the Top of page.

 effective tool against the scammers, so long as phone

-companies continue to pass the calls to your home/office,
+companies continue to pass the calls to your

-due to infrastructure costs, bad databases, scammers using
+home/office, due to infrastructure costs, bad databases,

-trying to figure out whooooz calling?
+to participate in trying to figure out whooooz calling?

 Your only 100% protection will still be with Digitone's

-Patented ProSeries 3 Call Management technologies!
+Patented ProSeries 3 Call Management Technologies!

 The DPS3 can be programmed to Block